FinTrak-Solutions/.github/profile/README.md

 The report detailed view could be accessed from the homepage.
 It focuses on the budgeting status of the user, and is category centric.

 For each category, a preliminary budget analysis on the spending based on user specified frequency is done and the report is color-coded accordingly for better visual experience.
 The transactions are grouped by categories and ordered by time.
 Notes of each transaction is also provided.

+Should the user want to delete a transaction after checking its details, this is the place.
+The user could pin the transaction they want to delete by the tab key and up/down arrow key.
+The deletion would be effective immediately and the report tab is refreshed in real-time.

+Note: because of the time constraint in this project, we did not have the time to implement update transaction feature yet.
+The temporary workaround would be to delete the old transaction and add a new transaction with the adjustments.
+We acknowledge the inconvenience in this flow, and it is in our backlog to finish this feature.

 # Individual Contribution
 We divided our work into four different categories: database setup, TUI client developement, backend server developement, and final report.
 Note that final report is not the only documentation we maintain, rather the backend API and frontend user guides were updated accordingly as we developed our project.
 <table><thead>